Meet the team

 Honours Researcher

-Ciara Kenneally is an honours student with the SCOPE group at the University of Sydney.
-As part of the Learning By Doing team, her research is all about understanding the current use of citizen science in schools.
+Ciara Kenneally completed her honours degree with the SCOPE group at the University of Sydney.
+As part of the Learning By Doing team, her research focused on understanding the current use of citizen science in schools.
 She also loves social media and combines that interest with citizen science.

 Honours Researcher

-Thant Sin Phway is an honours student in the SCOPE (Science Communication, Outreach, Participation and Education) Group at the University of Sydney.
-In the Learning By Doing team, she is looking into the learning goals, outcomes and impacts from using citizen science in schools and how the outcomes and impacts can be systematically evaluated.
+Thant Sin Phway completed her honours degree with the SCOPE (Science Communication, Outreach, Participation and Education) group at the University of Sydney.
+In the Learning By Doing team, she looked into the learning goals, outcomes and impacts from using citizen science in schools and how the outcomes and impacts can be systematically evaluated.

 Thant Sin Phway